wp-plugins/whale-kit/readme.txt

 1. WK_terms works with categories, tags (post_tag) and other taxonomies.
 Initial data, we obtain the function get_terms(), all options this function - available for change.
 2. WK_posts - working with posts, pages, and any other type of records.
 For data used WP_Query, a huge number of input parameters available to change.

-`Collapse` – hide inactive branches of a tree – can significantly reduce the list categories or pages, Javascript is not used - hide html code.
+Collapse - hide inactive branches of a tree - can significantly reduce the list categories or pages, Javascript is not used - hide html code.

 Plagin supported hierarchical structure, this has its own Walker.

-To construct the resulting html code You can used `micro-templates`.
+To construct the resulting html code You can used micro-templates.

 Description and examples eXtra optsy see plugin page: